 Not Really.
 Vegas is a complex American city where people are a little bit more gregarious and are a little bit smarter than in other places.
 The city itself is more multicultural and a lot less class ridden than other places.
 It has the virtues of a gambling culture.

 There is no indigenous Latino community here.
 The building trades began bringing them here in the last ten years.
-So we finally have decent Mexican restaraunts.
+So we finally have decent Mexican restaurants.
 The Asian community as best I can figure out is centered around a number of old families whose roots go back to Macao.
 Which again is a gambling culture.

 Some, but the community is Chinese.

 What state...
 Was there a population there (Las Vegas) when Bugsy opened the Flamingo?

 It seems to me Vegas is a vortex where things go out, go in, then come back out, an argument between the authentic and the inauthentic, nature and the ersatz, is that true ?